Share this article

 - IaaS – This stands for ‘Infrastructure as a Service’, a service model that allows you to lease dedicated or virtual computing resources that are hosted and maintained in a Datacentre.
 Examples of IaaS include Data storage, Server and application Virtualisation, Networking and Network Security.

 - PaaS – This stands for ‘Platform as a Service’, a service model that provides a platform for developing applications, databases, interfaces and more.
 Examples of PaaS include Microsoft Azure, Google App Engine and AWS Elastic Beanstalk.

 - SaaS – This stands for ‘Software as a Service’, a service model that provides software on a subscription-basis from the Cloud.
 This is the most commonly used Services Model by Small Businesses.
 Examples of SaaS include Office 365, G-Suite, Salesforce and accounting software such as Sage Cloud and Xero.

-Here’s 10 essential reasons to move your Business to the Cloud in 2019.
+Here’s 10 essential reasons to move your Business to the Cloud.